 - Follow the instructions of your diving guide carefully.

-- Take stops every 5 meters for 3 minutes to make your nitrogen levels go down.
+- Take a satety stop every 5 meters for 3 minutes to make your nitrogen levels go down.

 - Practice meditation regularly in your daily life to increase your lung capacity.

 - Hydrate yourself before and after the dive.